 Support legacy browser apps

 Your organization can take advantage of Chrome Browser while still easily accessing older websites and apps that require Internet Explorer.
-Just deploy the Chrome legacy browser extension.
+Just deploy Legacy Browser Support (LBS).
 When users click links in the Chrome Browser that instead require a legacy browser, the URL automatically opens in the legacy browser.